kai-lim/LondonGeneticsNetwork/annualmeeting.md

 2. Institution
 3. Position (e.g. PhD student/Postdoc/Lecturer)
 4. Brief description of caregiving situation and justification of the need for this fund (max 300 words).
-5. The following sentence: “I confirm that I meet the eligibility criteria for the Conference Carer Fund” and
+5. The following sentence: “I confirm that I meet the eligibility criteria for the Conference Care Fund” and
 “I agree for my name to be announced as a recipient of the Conference Care Fund at the meeting” or
-“I do not agree for my name to be announced as a recipient of the Conference Carer Fund at the meeting”.
+“I do not agree for my name to be announced as a recipient of the Conference Care Fund at the meeting”.

 Please send your submission to londongeneticsnetwork@gmail.com by **Friday 25 November 22 5:00pm.**